 “Big Blue” unveiled a new platform for developers to collaborate with IBM on a newly released set of […]

 Continue reading OSCON Report: Big Blue Goes Big for FOSS

 Who would ever think that Capital One, the what’s-in-your-wallet folks, would want to get serious about becoming an open source software developer?
-After all, it’s a banking institution, and while it’s not hard to imagine a bank would be developing some back end tools to be […]
+After all, it’s a banking institution, and while it’s not hard to imagine a bank would […]

 Continue reading Capital One Unveils Open Source Dev Tool at OSCON

 Software.
 It’s been a thing that has fascinated me for decades.
 As a layman, the fact that lines of gibberish can be aligned to make a computer do the things wanted or needed is almost miraculous and resides in the shadows between magic and science.
 I am almost childlike when being shown how that gibberish […]

 Continue reading Profile of an Everyday FOSS Developer